izabela-am/DOOM-Fire-Algorithm/README.md

 # DOOM Fire Algorithm
-Implementation of the DOOM Fire Algorithm in JavaScript.
+Implementation of the DOOM Fire Algorithm in JavaScript. :fire:
 - Inspired by [this post](http://fabiensanglard.net/doom_fire_psx/)

+## Tools:
-## Tech I used :computer: :
+Tech I used to make this :computer:
-* :fire: HTML
+* HTML
-* :fire: CSS
+* CSS
-* :fire: JavaScript
+* JavaScript

+## Learning:
-## What I wanted to learned the most while making this project :books: :
+What I wanted to learned the most while making this project :books:
-* :fire: __Data Structures:__ I wanted to try implementing something I learned on my _Algorithms and Data Structures II_ university class.
+* __Data Structures:__ I wanted to try implementing something I learned on my _Algorithms and Data Structures II_ university class.
 This was very visual so I got to see how it actually works.